mybikeislost/zync-nuke/README.md

 # ZYNC Plugin for Nuke

-## Installing the ZYNC Nuke Plugin
+## Installing

-Everything you need is included in this folder.
+Everything you need is included in this repository.
 You'll just need to point Nuke to this folder to load it on startup.

 You'll need to locate your .nuke folder, usually stored within your HOME folder.
-In there you'll need a file called menu.py - this file may already exist.
+In there you'll need a file called menu.py.
+This file may already exist.

 init.py should contain the following text: